| Title: | Mining Frequent Sequences |

 Gap statistics are not defined for sequences of size one, i.e. which

 contain a single element.
-NA
+NA is used for undefined values.

 FIXME lists are silently reduced to vector if possible.